JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 ![alt text](image.png)

-> Note the order in the image is not correct but the concept is same
+> Note the order in the image is not correct but the concept is same.
+You can find the correct evaluation order [here](https://cloud.google.com/firewall/docs/firewall-policies-overview#default-rule-evaluation)

-Similar to the Global network policies we have to create the Policy, association and the firewalls
+Just like Global Firewall Policies, the process for Regional Firewall Policies follows three steps:

+-  Create the Policy
+- Associate it with a VPC
+- Add Firewall Rules

 ```bash